influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/query_language/data_exploration.md

 2015-08-18T00:12:00Z	 7.887
 ```

-Then get the first three points from the next series:
+Then get the first three points from the next metaseries:
 ```sql
 > SELECT "water_level" FROM "h2o_feet" GROUP BY * LIMIT 3 SLIMIT 1 SOFFSET 1
 ```